MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/Getting_started_guide.md

 ### __Building the project__

 1. Clone the repository and open the *HomeAutomation.project* file in CoDeSys.
-Ignore the warnings about missing libraries (will be fixed in next steps) and don't update any existing libraries.
+Ignore the warnings about missing libraries (will be fixed in the next steps) and don't update any existing libraries.

 2. Go to the *Library Manager* menu, press *Download missing libraries* and install all missing libraries: